FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 By default, UniConfig shares southbound session to network device, if multiple UniConfig transactions use the same device via same management protocol.
 This behaviour can be disabled using 'dedicatedDeviceSession' query parameter which accepts boolean value.
-Afterwards, UniConfig transaction will create dedicated session to device which is used only by one transaction and closed immediately after committing or closing the transaction.
+Afterward, UniConfig transaction will create dedicated session to device which is used only by one transaction and closed immediately after committing or closing the transaction.

 Dedicated sessions to device are useful when: